 Cannabidiol - a High Heel Lover's Secret Weapon

 Recently CBD oils and creams have made their way into the spotlight as a high-heel loving celebrity's best friend.
 In fact, stars like Mandy Moore and Michelle Williams have been very vocal about their love for this product, which is derived from the marijuana plant but doesn't actually deliver a high like the controlled substance does (sorry to disappoint, y'all.)

 So, what does CBD oil deliver?
 While CBD has been associated with several different health benefits, the one I'm focusing on is its pain-relief properties.
-When applied to your feet, CBD oil has the ability to numb the pain that you'd likely feel if you spent the entire evening, in high heels, at an overly-long galas like last night's Met Gala.
+When applied to your feet, CBD oil has the ability to numb the pain that you'd likely feel if you spent the entire evening, in high heels, at an overly-long galas like the Academy Awards.